trevorbryant/fedramp-ssp/README.md

 The active and passive inconsistencies to the authoritative sources (the word docs) have been corrected:

   * Table lettering and numbering (unless intentional; hope not!)
-  * Spacings and carriage returns
+  * Spacings, carriage returns, leading zeros
   * Typos
   * Table formatting
   * Different font sizes